-The Low Vision Clinic provides functional vision assessments using a rehabilitation model.
-It is staffed by a doctor of optometry, one part-time volunteer doctor of optometry, and low vision therapists.
-The process begins with a low vision exam to determines if there are prescriptive optical aids or non prescriptive vision aids that will help the patient best utilize their remaining sight.
+Our Drews Low Vision Clinic provides functional vision assessments using a rehabilitation model.
+The clinic is staffed by a Doctor of Optometry and occupational therapists who specialize in low vision services.
+The process to develop each client’s personalized care plan begins with a vision exam to determine if there are prescriptive optical aids or non-prescriptive vision aids that will help the patient best utilize their remaining sight.
 This exam compliments a primary eye doctor’s medical exam by looking at how visual functioning may be enhanced.
-The next visits with the low vision therapists train the tools recommended by the doctors.
+Following the low vision assessment exam, clients meet with our low vision therapists to test and learn how to use the tools recommended by the doctor.

 Michelle Harrell, COTA; Ali Lambert, COTA; Dr. Jennifer Lauer, OTD, Director of Adult Services; Mariko Lighthart, OT; and Gina Cusac, COTA.